rishi-latchmepersad/rishi-latchmepersad.github.io/_posts/2025-07-04-starting_esp32.md

 #endif
 ```

-Luckily, most people start their ESP32 journey with these tutorials and I have a fairly standard devkit board from ExpressIf, so I found a thread that
+Luckily, most people start their ESP32 journey with these tutorials and I have a fairly standard devkit board from EspressIf, so I found a thread that
 gave me the required configs:

 [![LED Configuration](/assets/posts/2025-07-04-starting_esp32/led_configuration.PNG){: width="600" }](/assets/posts/2025-07-04-starting_esp32/led_configuration.PNG)